 Koreshi’s Opulent Verses

 The Puzzle Scrolls [First, second, fourth and fifth]

 In my next few posts, I will present the first of the extant works from the first list: The Book of The Six Circles.
-(When I'm done, I will post a no frills PDF for download.)
+[Mostly now done, click the link to see.]
 My intention is to eventually post all six of the extant works.
-A DM can then plop all of them down in his campaign world with some inevitable hacks.
-Or he can select from them piecemeal.
+A DM can then plop all of them down in her campaign world with some inevitable hacks.
+Or she can select from them piecemeal.
 Summoning will be a lot more interesting.